Vegan Protein. This the first question anyone asks if you tell someone you are a plantbased vegan diet.

-Protein can be found in animal foods like meat, poultry, fish and dairy, but that doesn’t mean vegetarians and vegans are out of luck.
+Protein can be found in animal foods but that doesn’t mean vegetarians and vegans are out of luck.
 Seeds, beans, nuts, tofu and even peas are good sources, too.

 Good sources of plant protein include nuts, seeds, pulses, mycoprotein and soya products.
 There are also small amounts in grains.